sbharg/gnn_influence_probs/README.md

 - Run the GNN-based method developed for the project.
 - Run two baseline algorithms (SLICER and MLE) described in prior work by Wilinski and Lokhov [1].

+We also test the quality of the learned IC model parameters by using them in a simple downstream application of the Influence Maximization problem.
+In particular, we run the IMM algorithm [2] to find $k$ influential nodes in the graph with the learned parameters, and compare them against the $k$ influential nodes with the ground truth parameters.

 ## Requirements

 The GNN method is written in Python and was tested with version `python3.12.7`.